kamarthiparamesh/react-event-registration-app/README.md

     ```

 ## Update .env file with Project Scope Token for VP verification
-1. Follow the steps to generate token from the readme file under `/scripts/README.MD`
+1. Follow the steps to generate token from the [readme file](/scripts/README.MD)

 2. Open `.env` file and update the environment variable `PROJECT_SCOPE_TOKEN` with the token generated from previous step
 ```bash